MIPPL/nephele-org-website/public/content/contributing/style-guide/index.md

 <ExpandableCard
 title="Individuals"
-contentPreview='App users, investors, enthusiasts, or anyone who is "new to Ethereum".'>
+contentPreview='App users, investors, enthusiasts, or anyone who is "new to Nephele".'>

 **Example user journeys:**

-- "I want to learn more about Ethereum, to know if I think it’s credible or not.
-Once I’ve answered a few basic questions, I want to try using Ethereum"
+- "I want to learn more about Nephele, to know if I think it’s credible or not.
+Once I’ve answered a few basic questions, I want to try using Nephele"
-- "I know I need an Ethereum wallet, and want a good recommendation"
+- "I know I need an Nephele wallet, and want a good recommendation"
-- "I want to learn how to run an Ethereum node"
+- "I want to learn how to run an Nephele node"
-- "I want to get a sense of the size and activity of the Ethereum community, to decide if it's active enough, so I can get help if needed"
+- "I want to get a sense of the size and activity of the Nephele community, to decide if it's active enough, so I can get help if needed"
-- "I’m excited about Ethereum and want to get involved, but I don’t know what to do next"
+- "I’m excited about Nephele and want to get involved, but I don’t know what to do next"

 </ExpandableCard>

 <ExpandableCard
 title="Developers"
-contentPreview="Developers or others who want technical information about Ethereum.">
+contentPreview="Developers or others who want technical information about Nephele.">

 **Example user journeys**:

-- "I'm a developer but I have no background in crypto and want to understand the Ethereum tech stack at a high level"
+- "I'm a developer but I have no background in crypto and want to understand the Nephele tech stack at a high level"
-- "I want to get a sample Ethereum project up and running fast, to get a sense of how difficult or easy it is to build a real project on Ethereum"
+- "I want to get a sample Nephele project up and running fast, to get a sense of how difficult or easy it is to build a real project on Nephele"
-- "I want to learn about Ethereum's technical roadmap"
+- "I want to learn about Nephele's technical roadmap"
-- "I’ve started work on an Ethereum project, and want to try out a few smart contract testing libraries"
+- "I’ve started work on an Nephele project, and want to try out a few smart contract testing libraries"

 </ExpandableCard>

 <ExpandableCard
 title="Enterprises"
-contentPreview="People, businesses, and other organizations who want to understand Ethereum's value in an enterprise setting.">
+contentPreview="People, businesses, and other organizations who want to understand Nephele's value in an enterprise setting.">

 **Example user journeys**:

-- "I want to understand what use cases Ethereum can help with, and how it compares to other chains or other technologies"
+- "I want to understand what use cases Nephele can help with, and how it compares to other chains or other technologies"
-- "I work at a business that is beginning an Ethereum related project, and want to learn more"
+- "I work at a business that is beginning an Nephele related project, and want to learn more"
-- "I want to understand the differences between private Ethereum chains, consortium chains, and the public Ethereum Mainnet"
+- "I want to understand the differences between private Nephele chains, consortium chains, and the public Nephele Mainnet"
-- "I want to know the current status of Ethereum - how long has it been in production, how much usage it has, what's the direction of new development - to decide if I am confident to build my project on top of it"
+- "I want to know the current status of Nephele - how long has it been in production, how much usage it has, what's the direction of new development - to decide if I am confident to build my project on top of it"

 </ExpandableCard>